-- 124. Grant of the Application is unlikely to cause offence, annoyance, disturbance and inconvenience to persons in the Locality due to the: - a. low intensity manner of operation proposed; - b. safe and comfortable ambiance during all trading hours; - c. strong focus on dining services; - d. substantial seating provided for patrons; - e. commitment to a comprehensive range of restrictive trading conditions and management controls. - f. commitment to RSA principles and practices at all times; - g. patrons are unlikely to fall within any recognised 'high risk' categories. - h. noise management policies and procedures maintained at all times to minimise the risk of undue disturbance in the community; and - i. expert evidence contained in the report by qualified acoustic engineers filed by the Applicant indicates that the operation of the Venue as proposed would not breach the relevant assigned levels prescribed by the Environmental Health (Noise) Regulations at any time of the day or night, including during the proposed extended trading hours.
+- 122. Grant of the Application is unlikely to cause offence, annoyance, disturbance and inconvenience to persons in the Locality due to the: - a. mixed use inner city location; - b. low intensity manner of operation proposed; - c. safe and comfortable ambiance during all trading hours; - d. strong focus on dining services; - e. substantial seating provided for patrons;

+- f. commitment to a comprehensive range of restrictive trading conditions and management controls. - g. commitment to RSA principles and practices at all times; - h. patrons unlikely to fall within any recognised 'high risk' categories. - noise management policies and procedures maintained at all times to minimise the risk of undue disturbance in the community; and - j. expert evidence contained in the report by qualified acoustic engineers filed by the Applicant which indicates that the operation of the Venue as proposed would not breach the relevant assigned levels prescribed by the Environmental Health (Noise) Regulations at any time of the day or night.